dojo/docs/dojox/mvc/at.rst

      data-dojo-type="dijit/form/TextBox"
      data-dojo-props="value: at(model, 'value')">

-In below example, edit in text box is reflected to the text next to it:
+In the example below, edit in text box is reflected to the text next to it:

 .. code-example::
   :djConfig: parseOnLoad: false, async: true, mvc: {debugBindings: true}